taw00/element-rpm/README.md

 sudo dnf install -y riot --refresh
 ```

-...OR... if you prefer to use Copr (Fedora Project) directly, follow the instructions found at this link: <https://copr.fedorainfracloud.org/coprs/taw/Riot/>
+...OR... if you prefer to use Fedora Project's Copr directly, follow the instructions found at this link: <https://copr.fedorainfracloud.org/coprs/taw/Riot/>

 ### For CentOS or RHEL...